krutikavk/Bitly-Prototype-NoSQL-database/nosql/README.md

 Java Restlet is used to expose Restful APIs for each of these nodes for syncing (admin server) and readin/writing/deleting (app server) KV pairs from the database.

+## Addendum
+2 additional branches of this main project also demonstrate 2 extra modes of operation:
+1. nosql_ch: Consistent hashing is implemented for AP mode of operation.
+In my implementation, a keyhash function is used to map to a particular node in the cluster called target node.
+Target node +1 and +2 serve as replicas on which the key is also stored.
+Create, update and delete actions are only handled by the primary node while read action can be performed at any of these.

+All the other nodes will attempt to forward any CRUD requests to the target node first based on hash value of the key.
+If target node is unavailable, read requests are forwarded to first available replica.
+If target node is unavailable, create, update, and delete requests generate an error.

+2. nosql_cp: CP mode of operation where a leader node is elected who will accept CREATE/UPDATE/DELETE requests and sync with other nodes while all nodes can service READ requests.

 ## High Level Steps
 Following functionalities have been impelmented: